ckeditor/ckeditor5/docs/installation/integrations/angular.md

 ## Contributing and reporting issues

-The source code of the CKEditor 5 rich text editor component for Angular is available on GitHub in [https://github.com/ckeditor/ckeditor5-angular](https://github.com/ckeditor/ckeditor5-angular).
+The source code of the CKEditor&nbsp;5 rich text editor component for Angular is available on GitHub in [https://github.com/ckeditor/ckeditor5-angular](https://github.com/ckeditor/ckeditor5-angular).